Pointer (computer programming): C arrays

-This allocates a block of five integers and names the block a, which acts as a pointer to the block.
+This allocates a block of five integers and names the block a; the expression a evaluates, in most contexts, as a pointer to the first element of the block.
 Another common use of pointers is to point to dynamically allocated memory from malloc which returns a consecutive block of memory of no less than the requested size that can be used as an array.

-While most operators on arrays and pointers are equivalent, the result of the sizeof operator differs.
-In this example, sizeof(a) will evaluate to 5 * sizeof(int) (the size of the array), while sizeof(ptr) will evaluate to sizeof(int*), the size of the pointer itself.
+While, when used as an operand for most operators, an array evaluates as a pointer to the first element of the array, this is not the case for the sizeof operator.
+In this example, sizeof(a) will evaluate to 5 * sizeof(int) (the size of the array), while sizeof(ptr) will evaluate to sizeof(int *), the size of the pointer itself.

 Default values of an array can be declared like:

 int a[5] = {2, 4, 3, 1, 5};

 If a is located in memory starting at address 0x1000 on a 32-bit little-endian machine then memory will contain the following (values are in hexadecimal, like the addresses):